-Tarbert on Loch Fyne is an attractive village which for many visitors acts as the gateway to the beautiful peninsula of Kinryre.
+Tarbert on Loch Fyne is an attractive village which for many visitors acts as the gateway to the beautiful peninsula of Kintyre.

-Tabert’s harbour front is very pretty, and is best appreciated from Robert the Bruce;s 14th century castle above the town to the south.
+Tabert’s harbour front is very pretty, and is best appreciated from Robert the Bruce's 14th century castle above the town.
 Only the ivy-strewn ruins of the keep remain, though the view from the overgrown rubble makes the stroll up here worthwhile.
 There are steps up to the castle and a red waymarked path from the harbour front.
 Longer walks are also marked out, including a hike all the way over to Skipness.
 The shortest stroll of all is to the far end of Pier Road, where there is a tiny, but very lovely shell beach.

 The village is also an important travel hub for the region, providing access to no fewer than four ferry terminals.